thoughtbot/maybe_haskell/book/monad/bind.md

 ## Bind

 If you haven't guessed it, Haskell does have exactly this function.
-It's name is *bind* and it's defined as part of the `Monad` type class.
+Its name is *bind* and it's defined as part of the `Monad` type class.
 Here is its type
 signature: